 Satisfactory Academic Progress Policy (Effective July 1, 2011)

 In order to receive financial aid, students must make satisfactory progress toward a degree.
-As required by federal regulations effective July 1, 2011, Southwestern Christian University has amended its SAP Policy.
-Changes will take effect when SAP is calculated at the end of summer 2011.
+As required by federal regulations effective July 1, 2011, Southwestern Christian University amended its SAP Policy for financial aid eligibility.

 Qualitative – GPA: Students must meet the University’s policies for continuation of enrollment.
 In addition, students must maintain a minimum cumulative GPA according to the number of credit hours earned.